networkteam/Networkteam.Neos.FrontendLogin/README.md

 ### Add pages and login form

 Now you can log into Neos backend and create a new member area root page.
-Next you need to add a login form content node on a page which is **not of type** `Networkteam.Neos.FrontendLogin:Mixins.MemberAreaRoot`.
+Next you need to add a login form on a page which is **not of type** `Networkteam.Neos.FrontendLogin:Mixins.MemberAreaRoot`.
-Add additional pages beneath your member area root page.
+Additionally you can add further pages beneath your member area root page.
+They will be protected.

 ## Create Frontend Users